What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 Stainless Steel

-Durability, hygiene, daily carry
+Durability and daily carry

 Glass

-Pure taste, desk use
+Pure taste and desk use

 Aluminum

-Budget price point
+Budget price points

-Requires a liner; the liner can degrade
+Requires a liner that can degrade

 Tritan Plastic (BPA-Free)

-Best For: Hiking, travel, and active use
+Best For: Hiking and travel

 The Catch: Water warms up fast; no insulation